 6. University of the Philippines Mindanao Fiesta

-UP Fiesta, a week-long festivity that encourages high school students from the region to visit the campus through guided tours, has been held annually since 2012.
+UP Fiesta, a week-long festivity that encourages high school students to visit the campus through guided tours, has been held annually since 2012.
 The reason for opening university doors specifically to younger students is to give them an idea of what’s in store for them should they decide to enroll in the university after graduation.
 Other fun activities include a beauty pageant, battle of bands, and other market and org fairs.

 7. Xavier University Festival Days